awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

             -nl <nodeLabels>, --node-label <nodeLabels>
-                Labels of nodes to be exported (optional, default all labels)
+                Labels of nodes to be included in config (optional, default all labels)

             --nlb-endpoint <networkLoadBalancerEndpoint>
                 Network load balancer endpoint (optional: use only if connecting to